Stocks & indices

 Works for any market - stocks, crypto and forex.
 Enter the entry and stop as prices in the same units.
 How to read the result is explained right below.

-Position size = (Balance x Risk%) / Stop Distance.
+Position size = (Balance × Risk%) ÷ Stop Distance.
 Forex: divide units by 100,000 for standard lots (shown above).
 Ignore the lots figure if you do not trade forex.

 The maths is identical everywhere.
 Only what the number represents changes with what you trade.

 The position size is the number of shares or contracts to trade.
-Profit and loss is size times the price move, so the figure is ready to use as is.
+P&L is size times the price move, so the figure is ready to use as is.
 Ignore the lots line.

 The size is units of the base currency.
-The second result converts it to standard lots for you (100,000 units = 1 lot).
-A 50 pip stop on a 4 decimal pair is a 0.0050 stop distance.
+The second result converts to standard lots (100,000 units = 1 lot).
+A 50-pip stop on a 4-decimal pair is a 0.0050 stop distance.

 The maths of survival is brutal and most traders never run it.
 The deeper the hole, the harder it is to climb out.